pmq20/disclose/README.md

 # Disclose

-Pack your Node.js project into an executable without compiling.
+Pack your Node.js project into an executable without recompiling Node.js.

 ## Installation